Pop Archives

 Same title but not the same song as ‘Beach Ball’ by Jimmy Hannan.

-Instrumental single on Bamboo label.
+Instrumental single on Bamboo.
 Herbie was Era Records main man Herb Newman: see (And Her Name Is) Scarlett, also written by Herb Newman using the name Steven Howard.